avera1988/NMBU-Bio-326/Doc/MAGs_Functional_Annotation.md

  ![dramaanot](https://github.com/avera1988/NMBU-Bio-326/blob/main/images/DRAM.jpg)

-Until now we have the MAGs, the checkM results and last [session](https://github.com/liveha/NMBU-BIO326/blob/main/Binning_metaBAT.md) we learned how to use [GTDBTK](https://github.com/Ecogenomics/GTDBTk).
+Until now we have the MAGs, the checkM results and last [session](https://github.com/liveha/NMBU-BIO326/blob/main/Binning_metaBAT.md) we learned how to use [GTDBTK](https://github.com/Ecogenomics/GTDBTk) fro taxonomic classification.
 But we can run GTDBTK again using only the "GoodQuality" MAGs now.
 For this we need the script gtdbk.classifywf.SLURM.sh

 ```bash
 #!/bin/bash